OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

     whether it's securing networks and systems or building innovative web applications.

-    -Both fields are constantly faced with complex challenges that require analytical thinking, creativity, and problem-solving skills alleviate risks, identify vulnerabilities, and develop robust solutions.
+    -Both fields are constantly faced with complex challenges that require analytical thinking, creativity,attention to details and problem-solving skills alleviate risks, identify vulnerabilities, and develop
+     robust solutions.